Skip to main content

 TerminatedCSA closed (all swaps matured/unwound)

 State machine note: only states that need human recovery gate re-entry.
-An earlier bug asserted state == Active in the choice that produced MarginCallOutstanding, pinning the CSA forever — fixed by gating only on MarkDisputed.
+An earlier bug asserted state == Active in the choice that produced MarginCallOutstanding, pinning the CSA forever — fixed by gating only on MarkDisputed / Escalated.
+No choice gates on a state it itself produces, so trap-state pinning is structurally impossible.

 Choices